Jordy Alcívar

-Jordy José Alcívar Macías (born 5 August 1999) is an Ecuadorean professional footballer who plays as a midfielder or defender for Independiente del Valle.
+Jordy José Alcívar Macías (born 5 August 1999) is an Ecuadorian professional footballer who plays as a midfielder or defender for Independiente del Valle and the Ecuador national team.

 Club career

 Alcívar started his career with LDU Quito, where he was nicknamed "La Bochorna 44" after his video game username.

-On 18 October 2021, it was announced that he would join newly-formed Major League Soccer side Charlotte FC in January 2022 on a four-year deal.
+On 18 October 2021, it was announced that Alcívar would join newly-formed Major League Soccer side Charlotte FC in January 2022 on a four-year deal.

-He scored his first goal for Charlotte FC on 10 April 2022 against Atlanta United FC.
+Alcívar scored his first goal for Charlotte FC on 10 April 2022 against Atlanta United FC.

 On 24 November 2022, Alcívar was transferred to Ecuadorian Serie A side Independiente del Valle.

 International career

-In 2019, he won the U-20 South American Championship, and helped Ecuador come third at the U-20 World Cup in Poland.
+In 2019, Alcívar won the 2019 South American U-20 Championship, and helped Ecuador come third at the 2019 FIFA U-20 World Cup in Poland.

+On 31 May 2026, Alcívar was selected in the 26-man squad for the 2026 FIFA World Cup.